 In the spring of 2021, 44 PhD students from a range of academic disciplines at Penn participated virtually in Career Services’ PhD Career Exploration Fellowship (CEF) program, where they were matched with a host organization to learn about different careers beyond academia.
-Juke Johnson, a PhD candidate in Chemical and Biomolecular Engineering, was placed as a Fellow with the Penn Center for Innovation (PCI) – Ventures.
+Luke Johnson, a PhD candidate in Chemical and Biomolecular Engineering, was placed as a Fellow with the Penn Center for Innovation (PCI) – Ventures.
 Read about Luke’s experience in the CEF below!

 Describe your experience working with your host: